 Dr. Parker holds an undergraduate degree in secondary English education from the University of Georgia, a master's degree in Leadership and Administration from the University of West Georgia, and a doctorate of education in workforce education, leadership and social foundations from the University of Georgia.

-Matt serves as the Vice President of Business Development for the Savannah Economic Development Authority building relationships with companies to promote the Savannah region.
-Previously, Matt served for six years as the Executive Director for the Development Authority of the City of Milledgeville and Baldwin County.
+Matt Poyner serves as the Executive Director for the Putnam Development Authority.
+Previously, Matt served as Project Manager for the Middle GA Economic Alliance Works and Vice President of Business Development for the Savannah Economic Development Authority.
+He also served for six years as the Executive Director for the Development Authority of the City of Milledgeville and Baldwin County.
 He facilitated the relocation of businesses and industries within the community and managed the Development Authority properties and buildings.

 Matt began his career with the Macon Economic Development Commission as the Manger of Business & Industry.
 He created and managed relationships with the business community and supported local development by marketing properties to site consultants and the real estate brokerage community.
 He established a retention program to address business needs by identifying and resolving issues that may inhibit growth and expansion.
 He was also instrumental in establishing the Middle Georgia Manufacturing Council and the Safety & Environmental Group of Middle Georgia.
 Matt is also a Registered Landscape Architect in the state of Georgia with experience in design and engineering of subdivision, commercial developments and industrial tracts.
 He has also worked as the lead for communities on several TEA-Grant projects with the Georgia Department of Transportation.

-Stephanie serves as Vice President of Economic Development for Georgia Northwestern Technical College.
+Stephanie Scearce serves as Vice President of Economic Development for Georgia Northwestern Technical College.

 Stephanie graduated from Kennesaw State University in May 2008 with a Bachelor of Science Degree in Communications.
 She is also a graduate of the TVA Rural Leadership Institute, Georgia Tech Basic Economic Development Course, the Georgia Academy for Economic Development, and has received her Georgia Economic Development Certification through the Carl Vinson Institute of Government.
 Previously she served as Executive Director of the Fannin County Development Authority from 2009 – 2015.
 While there, her role was to promote rural economic development in Fannin County by creating jobs through product development, new industry recruitment and existing business expansion.